COUNTY OF SANTA CRUZ

 Working knowledge of:

-Any combination of education and experience, which would provide the required knowledge and abilities, is qualifying, unless otherwise specified.
-A typical way to obtain the knowledge and abilities would be:
+Any combination of training and technical experience that would provide the knowledge and abilities listed above.
+Typical ways to obtain this knowledge and abilities would be:

 Bargaining Unit: 41